 Suddenly the woman from the white castle felt as if she couldn’t breathe.
 Her chest felt heavy and her lungs felt depleted.
 She needed to take off her mask!
 She began to run away from the marble pedestal and away from the town square.
 She desperately pulled at her mask but it wouldn’t budge.
 With every second that passed it was more difficult to breathe.
 The woman fell to her knees, violently pulling at the mask until everything went black.

 The woman from the white castle slowly opened her eyes.
 Where was she?
-She could hear the sound of water trickling down a stream.
+A gentle breeze brushed back the strands of hair from her face.
+Her senses were awakened with the smell of wildflowers and the sound of water trickling down a stream.
 She was far from the town square.
 She slowly sat up, and reached her hand to her face.
 The mask was gone.

 In the distance she could see a figure with his back to her.
 He was hunched over doing something.
 Was this the masked man?
 Maybe she should run.